tu-team/2/doc/emotions/Wheel of emotions/emotional behavior.md

 ![Gauss 3D](Gauss 3D axis.png)

 Emotions of one axis has same nature that determines the way they affect the system.
-According to the way emotions affect the system behaviour sentic axises are grouped in a following way:
+According to the way emotions affect the system behavior sentic axises are grouped in a following way:

  1. Resource distribution is affected by:
    2. Sensitivity